DASDAE/seg_tutorial/README.md

 1. Use DASCore to index, query, and chunk a directory of DAS files.

-2. Create visualizations of DAS sections.
+2. Create visualizations of DAS Patches.

 3. Perform filtering to improve signal to noise ratio of seismic events.